Yellowjackets (TV series): Season 1

 The pilot episode was not written with any actresses in mind, and auditions were held in Los Angeles.
 "We decided pretty early on we weren't going to get overly focused on a physical match," Lyle mentioned.
 As a result, some cast members had to dye their hair and wear contact lenses to match the physical characteristics of their counterparts.
 Melanie Lynskey was the first person to join the cast.
 Lyle said the role of Shauna was "the trickiest to cast" because they "wanted to find an actress who could embody somebody who is really trying to figure out who they are, which is kind of a tricky internal thing to express through her acting".
-Lynskey questioned the showrunners and extracted as much information as she could about her character's past and the five-season storyline to improve her performance.
+Lynskey questioned the showrunners and extracted as much information as she could about her character's past and the long-term storyline to improve her performance.
 For the role of Natalie, Nickerson said they searched for "someone who was really free-spirited and unique who could play both a sort of wildness and a vulnerability".
-Though most of the auditions were held in-person, Sophie Thatcher submitted a self-recorded audition tape and was cast as Natalie before Juliette Lewis, who portrays the character's adult counterpart.
+Though most of the auditions were held in person, Sophie Thatcher submitted a self-recorded audition tape and was cast as Natalie before Juliette Lewis, who portrays the character's adult counterpart.
 When asked if the group's survival would depend on their gender, Thatcher replied, "I think naturally, especially at such a young age, women are more emotionally intelligent.
 So to turn into that cannibalistic mindset ... it maybe took them longer just because I think women are smarter than men.
 But I think that's it.
 Besides that, there's no difference.
 They're going to go batshit crazy."

 Sammi Hanratty and Christina Ricci star as the teenage and adult versions of Misty.